-The Glenloch Centre in Forfar provides rehabilitation services to adults who have a physical disability.
+The Glenloch Centre in Forfar provides rehabilitation services to adults (age 16 plus) who live in Angus.

 - are recovering from an illness or injury that has had a major effect on their ability to be as active and independent as possible

 - need to develop, adapt or maintain daily living skills to help them to live more independently in the community